 I believe I suffer from a very strange disease rarely seen in women: an extreme aversion to shopping.
 I can’t stand it.
 I dislike it so much that I’ll do anything in my power to avoid it.
-I’m not kidding, it puts me in the worse mood.
+I’m not kidding, it puts me in the worst mood.
 It’s unreal.

 I guess that explains why I walk around in sweats and sneakers all day long.
 It’s easy, it’s comfy and best of all, I don’t have to waste my time thinking about it.
 To me, it’s a no brainer.
 I personally don’t see anything wrong with it.
 But it drives my mom and my sister absolutely crazy.
 They both have a lifetime membership to the “retail therapy club” and if it wasn’t for the fact that we all look exactly alike, they would probably wonder where the heck I came from.